Transform Your Life

 … and turn what used to be fleeting positive STATES into actual, automatic, lasting positive TRAITS!

-We all have the power to change our brain for the better.
+We all have the power to change our brains for the better.
 If you don’t make use of this power yourself, other forces will shape your brain for you… including pressures at work and home, technology and media, pushy people, or the lingering effects of painful past experiences.

 So I urge you to make use of that power!
 The “H.E.A.L.”- technique described above is a powerful way to do so!